hzheng/hzheng.github.com/_posts/2012-02-21-one-pass-for-all-intro.md

   When possible, 1pass4all will auto-login after populating password without popping up a confirmation form.
-If everything goes smoothly, the bookmarklet just acts as a login button.
+If everything goes smoothly, the bookmarklet just acts as a login button, except doing something magic underneath.
   Normally, clicking the bookmarklet will only change the value of the focused password field(or the first one if none is focused).
 This is less confusing, and can avoid unwanted password transformation(e.g. those manually typed